psarkerbd/psarkerbd.github.io/_pages/about.md

 </div>

 <div style="text-align: justify">
 I could bear a good knowledge of C, C++, Java, and Python programming languages since I was a <a href='https://www.stopstalk.com/user/profile/prantacse14'>competitive programmer</a> in my pupil life.
 In addition, I have participated in eminent programming competitions such as ICPC, NCPC, and IUPCs for several years.
 However, after joining as a faculty member, I helped enthusiasts by conducting several classes and workshops related to competitive programming, which assisted in flourishing my coaching experience.
-Thus, I found sound involvement in prestigious programming competitions as a coach `_pages/cv.md`.
+Thus, I found sound involvement in prestigious programming competitions as a coach.
+Please visit to find details <a href='https://psarkerbd.github.io/cv/'>here</a>.
 </div>

 <div style="text-align: justify">
 Apart from this, I utilized Python's Tkinter feature to develop some exciting desktop projects.
 Furthermore, I am acquainted with PHP, a backend programming language and HTML, and W3CSS for developing many Web projects.
-All of this learning delighted my studying career at the University `_pages/repositories.md`.
+All of this <a href='https://psarkerbd.github.io/repositories/'>learning</a> delighted my studying career at the University.
 </div>